kmhsonnenkind/cmake-cython-example/README.md

 Additionally you will need a `C` compiler supporting at least `C99` as well as a `C++` compiler supporting at least `C++11`.
 The build should work on any compiler but was tested with `gcc`, `clang` and `msbuild`.

-For the `Python` bindings you will need to install a [CPython interpreter](https://www.python.org) supporting at least language level `3.6` alongside its dev tools.
+For both the `Python` implementation as well as the bindings you will need to install a [CPython interpreter](https://www.python.org) supporting at least language level `3.6` alongside its dev tools.

-On top of that you will need to install `cython` to transpile the provided `.pyx` files to `c++` and have them compiled for use in `Python`.
+On top of that you will need to install `cython` to transpile the provided `.pyx` files to `c++` and have them compiled for use in either native code or `Python`.
 For the Python tests you will need to install [pytest](https://docs.pytest.org).
 By default Python's build script will check if the requirements are installed and if not install them on the fly.

 If you want to further get test coverage information for the native tests you will also need [lcov](https://github.com/linux-test-project/lcov).